merrington/setup.sh/README.md

 # Step 2.
 Run the setup.sh script

-Open Terminal.app, paste in the following line, and press the Return key:
+Open Terminal.app (Applications > Utilities > Terminal), paste in the following line, and press the Return key.
+It may take ~10 minutes to run:

     curl https://raw.githubusercontent.com/wealthsimple/setup.sh/master/setup.sh | bash